Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

 The composition

 of (\ref{eq:funcinduced}) with the insertion of continuation element can be seen as the direct limit of compositions of (\ref{eq:varyingcompose}) as $L_1''\to \infty$.
-More precisely, by \cite[Lemma 3.34]{GPS1} the cohomology of $\cW^2(L_0'',L_1'')$, $\cW_{T_0}(L_0,L_1)$ and $\cW_M(L_0',L_1')$ can be described as the direct limit of cohomologies of $\Om^2(L_0'',L_1'')$, $\Om_{T_0}(L_0,L_1)$ and $\Om_M(L_0',L_1')$ respectively, where the maps in diagrams are given by left multiplication with continuation elements.
-Moreover, these maps commute in cohomology with the composition of (\ref{eq:varyingcompose}) and with (\ref{eq:preinv}) (this can be seen using explicit geometric descriptions).
-Hence, the ``pre-inverse'' induces a map in the other direction
+More precisely, by \cite[Lemma 3.37]{GPS1} the cohomology of $\cW^2(L_0'',L_1'')$, $\cW_{T_0}(L_0,L_1)$ and $\cW_M(L_0',L_1')$ can be described as the direct limit of cohomologies of $\Om^2(L_0'',L_1'')$, $\Om_{T_0}(L_0,L_1)$ and $\Om_M(L_0',L_1')$ respectively, where the maps in diagrams are given by left multiplication with continuation elements.
+For instance, Moreover, these maps commute in cohomology with the composition of (\ref{eq:varyingcompose}) and with (\ref{eq:preinv}).
+This can be seen using explicit geometric descriptions.
+For instance, consider the diagram

+where the horizontal arrows are given by the composition of (\ref{eq:varyingcompose}); therefore, admit a geometric description as in Figure \ref{figure:varyingcompose} (for the bottom arrow, one replaces the labeling $\tilde L_1\langle -r\rangle \times \phi^{-r}(L_1')$ by $\tilde L_1^+\langle -r\rangle \times \phi^{-r}(L_1'^+)$ to be precise).
+The vertical arrows are composition with the respective continuation elements and admit a geometric description similar to Figure \ref{figure:cont2}.
+We implicitly use the identification and its analogue for $L_1''^+$ when composing with the continuation elements of $L_1\to L_1^+$ and $L_1'\to L_1'^+$.
+After gluing, the two possible compositions

+in diagram (\ref{eq:somediag}) can be described by a count of rigid strips with the same boundary conditions and with homotopic choices of almost complex structures; therefore, (\ref{eq:somediag}) commutes in cohomology.
+The compatibility of the pre-inverse (\ref{eq:preinv}) with multiplication by continuation elements follows from the same idea.